michaelstrefeler/BBC_Labs/README.md

 ## How to use uv

-1. Install python `uv install python`
+1. Install python `uv python install`
 2. Make the virtual env `uv venv`
 3. Activate the venv `.\.venv\Scripts\activate`
 4. `uv init` and `uv add ipykernel` to be able to use the notebook